wendyverdonk93/docs/content/payment-methods/banks/sepa-direct-debit/how-does-sepa-direct-debit-work.md

 For amounts smaller than 500 euro, clearing will take 7 business days.

-Fpr amounts larger than 500 euro, clearing will take 20 business days.
+For amounts larger than 500 euro, clearing will take 20 business days.

 ### Transaction flow
 The transaction flow shows the different ways a transaction can be processed.
 This differs per payment method.